ericssmith/presentations/vtcc9/vtcc9_links.md

 <br/>

 *COMMENTARY: The root of the word is from the Latin for "to stick together".
 When you are going "to cohere", the objects begin separated and __move closer__ to become "one".
-I would like to highlight the gap between computational problem solution and programming language design, especially from a historical perspective.*
+I would like to highlight the gap between computational problem solution and programming language design, especially from a historical perspective.
+Despite significant inertia over the decades, the long-term trend is to close this gap.*

 <br/>